BOARD OF DIRECTORS

 Ingrid Berkeley-Brown has been on the Board of Director for the CCAWR Board since 2006.
 She served in the role of President between 2012 and 2014 and in the role of Secretary from 2014 to present.
 Born in Georgetown, Guyana, Ingrid immigrated to Canada in 1974.
 She has an honour diploma in Social Sciences and is a graduate of the Masters of Leadership Program from the University of Guelph.

 An officer with the Peel Regional Police for over 30 years, Ingrid holds the rank of Superintendent.
 She is committed to community development and is a strong advocate of continuous learning.
-She leads by example having been actively involved with many community organizations including the Peel Multicultural Council, YMCA Achievers Program, Congress of Black Women (Mississauga, Brampton and Kitchener-Waterloo chapters) and the United Achievers Club of Brampton.
+She leads by example having been actively involved with many community organizations including the Peel Multicultural Council, YMCA Achievers Program, Congress of Black Women (Mississauga, Brampton and Kitchener-Wateroo chapters) and the United Achievers Club of Brampton.
 She is a founding member and past Chair of Peel Sister of Colour in Action.

 Ingrid currently sits on the Board of Directors for the Peel Family Mediation Services (PFMS).
 She has been recognized for her work in the community and has been honoured with several awards including the Peel-United Cultural Partners ‘Black History Month Recognition’ Award; Congress of Black Women Mississauga and Area Chapter ‘Phenomenal Woman’ Award, the Association of Black Law Enforcement (ABLE) ‘Leadership in Law Enforcement’ The Excellence in Law Enforcement Award at the Women’s Courage Award International and most recently the Black Community Action Network (BCAN) ‘Service’ award.